 SRMJEEE | Physics – 35, Chemistry – 35, Mathematics – 40, English – 10, Aptitude – 10 | 130 | +1 for correct, no negative marking; 130 marks total | 2.5 hours | CBT (MCQs) |

-For detailed information about the exam pattern, please visit the below pages.
+For detailed information about the exam pattern, please visit the pages below.

-The preparation strategy for almost every entrance examination is somewhere the same.
+The preparation strategy for almost every entrance examination is more or less the same.
 Every applicant aims to qualify for the entrance examination in one go.
 Therefore, we present some of the effective ways to prepare for BITSAT, VITEEE, and SRMJEEE in one go.

-It is extremely important for candidates to understand the importance of time management to qualify for the exam.
-Many times, candidates complain about not being able to complete the exam on time and this is due to the lack of time management.
+Candidates need to understand the importance of time management to qualify for the exam.
+Many times, candidates complain about not being able to complete the exam on time, and this is due to a lack of time management.
 It is essential to understand the amount of time they should give to a particular question.
-The aim of time management is to manage time in such a way that you reach your target within the specified time.
+Time management aims to manage time in such a way that you reach your target within the specified time.

-Missing out any topic is said to be a BIG NO. Candidates must ensure that they have covered all the topics that are mentioned in the syllabus of the entrance exam.
+Missing out on any topic is said to be a BIG NO. Candidates must ensure that they have covered all the topics that are mentioned in the syllabus of the entrance exam.
 Along with the syllabus, candidates are advised to understand the pattern of the exam.
-This will help them to understand the topics from where the questions will be asked in the exam and what will be the nature of the questions.
+This will help them to understand the topics from which the questions will be asked in the exam and what the nature of the questions will be.

 Lastly, revise regularly.
 It is a must.
-It will help in remembering the formulas, facts, and topics that must have been done a long time ago.
+It will help in remembering the formulas, facts, and topics that were covered a long time ago.
 Start revising the topics that you find difficult.
-This will help in boosting the overall confidence level.
-Also, while revising, try to make notes that summarize the topic.
-Here is a master table to help you visualize the similarities and differences of the three exams so you can strategize and prepare accordingly:
+This will help boost the overall confidence level.
+You should create summary notes that document the main points of the subject during your revision work.
+The master table enables you to see how the three exams compare with each other, which helps you to plan your study approach.

 Aspect | BITSAT 2026 | VITEEE 2026 | SRMJEEE 2026 | How It Affects Preparation |